 Our friends over at CleverHiker put together this sweet quick chart for tent sizing.
 Despite what the label says about sizing on your tent, this is generally how the tent actually feels:

-Generally speaking, this is how most backpacking and camping tent sizes feel:
+How most backpacking and camping tent sizes feel:

 - 1P Tents – Usually comfortable for 1 person with gear stored in the vestibule